 Rescue Time – A tool to track your online activities, so that you can see where your time is going.
 While there is a premium version of this, even the free version is incredibly helpful for seeing how your time is spent, how much time you spent in “focus”, as well as how much you ended up procrastinating.

-Toggl – A time tracking tool to help you understand how long tasks are taking you and better manage your time.
+Toggl – An automated time tracking tool to help you understand how long tasks are taking you and better manage your time.
 This is particularly useful for anybody who struggles with time management, or if you are working on particular time-based projects.
 Also an invaluable tool for freelancers as well.

 Slack – A communication platform to keep you in touch with colleagues, no matter where they are.
 This is ideal for remote teams or small business owners who want to stay connected with employees.
 With Slack, you can set up channels for different topics, share documents, and even set up video calls.